 In this post, I’ll explain everything you need to know about fixing a damaged moisture barrier and give my thoughts on this new slugging skincare trend.
 Hint: it works, but there’s a catch.

-What is Slugging?
+What Is Slugging?

 What Does the Moisture Barrier Have to Do With All This?

-Does Slugging Work to Repair a Damaged Barrier?
+Can Slugging Fix a Damaged Moisture Barrier?

-First, let me explain how Vaseline and other petrolatum (petroleum) products interact with your skin’s moisture barrier.
+The answer is yes, but there are a few caveats.
+First, let me explain how Vaseline and other petrolatum products interact with your skin’s moisture barrier.
 When your barrier is weak because you don’t have enough lipids in your skin, Vaseline acts as a substitute for these lipids.
-Remember the brick and mortar analogy?
-Vaseline fills in the cracks in your skin’s “mortar” so that your barrier and skin start to act in a healthy way again.
-Vaseline is also a very safe ingredient and is chemically inert, meaning it won’t cause irritation (it’s so safe it’s even recommended for treating eczema in babies).
+Remember the brick-and-mortar analogy?
+Vaseline fills in the cracks in your skin’s “mortar” so that your barrier starts to act in a healthy way again.
+Vaseline is safe and chemically inert, meaning it won’t cause irritation (it’s even recommended for treating eczema in babies).

 However, because Vaseline doesn’t contain any lipids of its own, it can’t actually replenish your skin’s lipids.
 This means that it isn’t a long-term solution to repairing barrier damage, but rather a band-aid to help you deal with the symptoms of a damaged barrier instead of addressing the underlying issue.
 That said, it acts as a safe way to temporarily keep damaged skin protected from water loss and irritation.